- Target Processor: Code compatible across the Blackfin ADSP-BF5xx and ADSP-BF6xx processor Family

 - Release format: Object code module with C source wrapper

-- Input format: JPEG bit streams encoded using Baseline, Extended Sequential DCT Process (Huffman coding), or Progressive DCT Process (Huffman coding)
+- Output format: JPEG bit stream encoded using Baseline, Extended Sequential DCT Process (Huffman coding), or Progressive DCT Process (Huffman coding)

-- Supported Transport Formats: A separate sub-module is required to demux JPEG frames from a transport stream.
+- Supported Transport Formats: A separate sub-module is required to encapsulate JPEG frames within a transport stream.
 Example source code is available for M-JPEG AVI

-- Supported Meta-data File Formats: A separate sub-module is required to parse meta-data from a JPEG bit stream.
+- Supported Meta-data File Formats: A separate sub-module is required to write meta-data to an encoded JPEG bit stream.
 Example source code is available for EXIF, JFIF, and Adobe®

 - Framework dependencies: None